 As a general rule of thumb, you should stay in the onsen until you start sweating.
 You can stay in the onsen for as long as your heart doesn’t beat too fast and you should get out of the bathtub once you start to get sweaty or your pulse rate is more than 120 beats per minute.

-But this is just the general recommendation.
-Elderly people and people with a weak heart should stay shorter while people that are resistant to heat can soak in the onsen a bit longer.
+But this is just a general recommendation.
+Elderly people and people with weak hearts should stay shorter while people that are resistant to heat can soak in the onsen a bit longer.
 If you are pregnant it is okay to take a hot spring bath.
 Just be careful and don’t overdo it because you might get dizzy or suffer from nausea more easily.